THE OLD TESTAMENT HOUSE OF THE LORD: NINETEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The Christian and Judgment

-Beloved, think it not strange concerning the fiery trial which is to try you, as though some strange thing happened unto you: But rejoice, inasmuch as ye are partakers of Christ’s sufferings; that, when his glory shall be revealed, ye may be glad also with exceeding joy.
+Beloved, do not think it strange concerning the fiery trial which is to try you, as though some strange thing happened to you;

-And if the righteous scarcely be saved [is saved with difficulty], where shall the ungodly and the sinner appear?
-Wherefore let them that suffer according to the will of God commit the keeping of their souls to him in well doing, as unto a faithful Creator.
+Therefore let those who suffer according to the will of God commit their souls to Him in doing good, as to a faithful Creator.
 (I Peter 4:12-19)

 We Christians must lay hold on the concept that our words, deeds, and imaginations are exposed to the fire of God’s judgment just as is true of the unsaved.
 Accepting Christ does not cause God to overlook our sins.
 God never overlooks sin.